Real analytic expansion of spectral projection and extension of Hecke-Bochner identity: Introduction

 The well know Heche-Bochner identity says that the Fourier transform of any piece in the above decomposition (\ref{exp9}) is preserved, (see \cite{SW}).
 That is, the Fourier transform of $\tilde aP_k\in L^1 (\text{or}~ L^2),$ satisfies $\widehat{{\tilde aP_k}}(x)=\tilde b(|x|)P_k(x),$ where $P_k$ is a solid spherical harmonic of degree $k.$ An analogue of the Hecke-Bochner identity for the spectral projections $f\times\varphi_k^{n-1}$ for function $f\in L^1 (\text{or }L^2),$ has been obtained, (see \cite{T}, p.70).
 Using the Weyl correspondence of the spherical harmonics, we give a much simper proof of this result.
-Further, we extend this result for $f\in L^p(\mathbb C^n)$ with $1\leq p\leq\infty.$ As another application of the Weyl correspondence of the spherical harmonics, we prove that sphere $S_R(o)=\{z\in\mathbb C^n: |z|=R\}$ is a set of injectivity for the twisted spherical means (TSM) with real analytic weight, for the radial functions on $\mathbb C^n.$
+Further, we extend this result for $f\in L^p(\mathbb C^n)$ with $1\leq p\leq\infty.$ As another application of the Weyl correspondence of the spherical harmonics, we prove that sphere $S_R(o)=\{z\in\mathbb C^n: |z|=R\}$ is a set of injectivity for the twisted spherical means (TSM) with real analytic weight, for the radial functions on $\mathbb C^n.$ An analogous for the Euclidean spherical mean has been worked out in \cite{NRR}.

-Since Laguerre function $\varphi_k^{n-1}$ is an eigenfunction of the special Hermite operator $A=-\Delta_z+\frac{1}{4}|z|^2$ with eigenvalue $2k+n,$ the projection $f\times\varphi_k^{n-1}$ is also an eigenfunction of $A$ with eigenvalue $2k+n.$ As $A$ is an elliptic operator and eigenfunction of an elliptic operator is real analytic \cite{N}, the projection $f\times\varphi_k^{n-1}$ must be a real analytic function on $\mathbb C^n.$ We derive an important real analytic expansion for the spectral projections $f\times\varphi_k^{n-1}$'s for function $ f\in L^2(\mathbb C^n),$ which we call Hecke-Bochner-Laguerre series for spectral projection.
-In the complex plane, it is much simpler and it has been used in \cite{Sri2}, for proving a result that any Coxeter system of even number of lines is a set of injectivity for the twisted spherical means for $L^p(\mathbb C)$ with $1\leq p\leq2.$
+Since Laguerre function $\varphi_k^{n-1}$ is an eigenfunction of the special Hermite operator $A=-\Delta_z+\frac{1}{4}|z|^2$ with eigenvalue $2k+n,$ the projection $f\times\varphi_k^{n-1}$ is also an eigenfunction of $A$ with eigenvalue $2k+n.$ As $A$ is an elliptic operator and eigenfunction of an elliptic operator is real analytic \cite{N}, the projection $f\times\varphi_k^{n-1}$ must be a real analytic function on $\mathbb C^n.$ As a consequence of weyl correspondence, we derive an important real analytic expansion for the spectral projections $f\times\varphi_k^{n-1}$'s for function $ f\in L^2(\mathbb C^n),$ which we call Hecke-Bochner-Laguerre series for spectral projection.
+In the complex plane, it is much simpler and it has been used in \cite{Sri2}, for proving a result that any Coxeter system of even number of lines is a set of injectivity for the twisted spherical means for $L^p(\mathbb C)$ with $1\leq p\leq2.$ However, question of any Coxeter system of odd number of lines to be a set of injectivity for the twisted spherical means is still unsolved.